Alejogb1/job-board/blog-data/how-can-i-scrape-cryptocurrency-names-and-prices-using-selenium-in-python.md

 5. Extracting the text content from those elements.
 6. Cleaning and formatting the extracted data as needed.

-Let's tackle this with some code examples.
+with some code examples.
 These are simplified snippets for illustrative purposes but are based on how I'd structure a real project.

 **Example 1: Basic Price and Name Extraction from a Single Coin**